 - Uses or disclosures made pursuant to an individual's authorization.

-- Uses or disclosures that are required by other law.
+- Uses or disclosures that are required by other laws.

-- Other uses or disclosures required for compliance with HIPAA.
+- Other uses or disclosures are required for compliance with HIPAA.

 When did this employee potentially violate the minimum necessary standard?